A Dang Good Clean, For Your Dang Good Place!

 Gathering the essentials could actually be a first step in your plan.
 Some basic decluttering tools to gather are:

 If you don’t want too much mess, aim to mitigate the messiness.
 Often, you will want to take everything out of a room first.
 Let’s take an ensuite bathroom as an example.
-It is possible you have no idea what is stored in those drawers or under-sink cupboards anymore?
-But you decide you want to remove everything initially.
+You may have forgotten what those drawers or under-sink cupboards contain.
+So you decide you want to remove everything initially.

 That is where the bankers’ boxes (with lids) come in.
-You could put like-minded objects in different boxes temporarily labelled with masking tape and a marker.
-Then you can pile the boxes up in the corner of the room, off the bed until your next day’s 20 minutes.
+You could put like-minded objects in different boxes, temporarily labelled with masking tape and a marker.
+Then you can pile the boxes up in a corner of the room, off the bed until your next day’s 20 minutes.

 How to Organize the Home by Room?